MaxHalford/qthun/README.md

 GROUP BY ALL
 ```

+- Q'thun spots out that joining with `analytics.entities` is not necessary, which saves ~15s
+- It then applies a heuristic, which is to pre-aggregate figures before joining with `analytics.tags`

 ```sql
 -- Optimized: removed redundant entities join, LEFT->INNER JOIN on metrics, -- pre-aggregate before tags join to reduce fan-out (115.7s -> 77.9s)